 But if Rowling can plan a 700 page book on a single sheet of notebook paper, you can do the same with a business plan.
 So before you write a 30 or 40 page business plan that describes every aspect of a new venture, learn to write one page.

 Rowling’s magic is a shortcut to a more powerful, more meaningful business plan.
 A single page, full of scribbles and scratches, that maps out each significant event and ties them all together into the beautiful story line of a new novel — but it could just as easily describe the rock solid foundation of new business.

 Fortunately, this is not an entirely new idea.
-I love a good one-page business plan and have written many using a magical system called The One Page Business Plan, created by my friend and business wizard Jim Horan.
+I love a good one-page business plan and have written many using a magical system called The One Page Business Plan, created by business wizard Jim Horan.
 I’ve seen it used equally well by solo entrepreneurs and Fortune 500 companies.

 Simplicity is on the Other Side of Complexity

 A one-page plan relieves you of the drudgery of writing, but not of planning.
 You still must get the story straight in your head.
 Map it out.
 Research it.
 Get comfortable with it.
 Then begin boiling it down into the key parts.